yuvalmGS/gigaspaces-wiki-jekyll/xap97net/template-matching.markdown

 {% endhighlight %}

-{% info %} Since all classes extends `Object`, a template of type `Object` will match all the entries in the space.
+{% infosign %} Since all classes extends `Object`, a template of type `Object` will match all the entries in the space.

 # Partitioned cluster